aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/render-a-slide-as-an-svg-image/_index.md

 {{% /alert %}}

-This sample code in Javascript shows you how to convert PPT to SVG using Aspose.Slides:
+This sample code in JavaScript shows you how to convert PPT to SVG using Aspose.Slides:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");